branchard/jokes/README.md

 # jokes
-A website about "your mom jokes" made with express, React and The Amazon Web Service (Polly and DynamoDB).
+A website about "your mom jokes" made with Express, React and The Amazon Web Service (Polly and DynamoDB).

 Made by Benoit BRANCHANT / Ludovic PERRIER / Farouk TBAHRITI